Are you not sure about which is the best SUP paddle based on your needs? We were wondering too, so we did a little digging.

 |Weight||Material||One-Piece or Adjustable Shaft|

 |6th Lightest||Aluminum||Adjustable Shaft SUP Paddle Shaft|

 |Heaviest||Plastic||One-Piece SUP Paddle Shaft|

 What size paddle do I need for my paddle board?

 To determine which size of paddle is right for you, stand it up so that the paddle blade is pressed against the floor.
 Reach up to the paddle handle and rest your hand on it.

 The perfect size paddle will reach your wrist, allowing you to bend your hand over it.

-What is the Best SUP Paddle?
+What is the difference in SUP paddles?

-A good stand up paddle board needs a good paddle—it should go without saying.
+A good standup paddle board needs a good paddle—it should go without saying.
 Remember, when you’re looking for the best SUP paddles, you want something that is made from high-quality materials and is the right length.
 It should also be lightweight but powerful.
 Most of all, you need a paddle that is within your budget.